-SECURITY FOR THE 2022 BONDS
+SECURITY FOR THE 2024 BONDS

 General.
-The 2022 Bonds are limited tax special obligations of the City secured by the levy of a continuing annual Bond Tax and by a pledge of the Special Tax Collections, which must be used solely to pay the principal of and interest on the 2022 Bonds and any Additional Parity Bonds, Trustee's fees and expenses and other administrative charges and any arbitrage rebate due under Section 148(f) of the Code.
-The 2022 Bonds are secured under the Authorizing Ordinance.
+The 2024 Bonds are limited tax special obligations of the City secured by the levy of a continuing annual Bond Tax and by a pledge of the Special Tax Collections.
+The pledge of Special Tax Collections in favor of the 2024 Bonds is on a parity with the pledge in favor of the 2022 Bonds.
+Special Tax Collections must be used solely to pay the principal of and interest on the 2022 Bonds, the 2024 Bonds and any Additional Parity Bonds, Trustee's fees and expenses and other administrative charges and any arbitrage rebate due under Section 148(f) of the Code.
+The 2024 Bonds are secured under the Authorizing Ordinance.
 For a summary of the terms of the Authorizing Ordinance, see THE AUTHORIZING ORDINANCE.

-The rate of the Bond Tax cannot exceed the rate specified on the ballot for the August 9, 2022 election at which the 2022 Bonds were approved.
-The maximum rate specified for the 2022 Bonds is three mills per dollar of assessed value of taxable property in the City.
+The rate of the Bond Tax cannot exceed the rate specified on the ballot for the August 9, 2022 election at which the 2024 Bonds were approved.
+The maximum rate specified for the 2024 Bonds is three mills per dollar of assessed value of taxable property in the City.
 For a discussion of the estimated amount of the Special Tax Collections to be collected in each year, see Computation of Dollar Amount of Bond Tax Levied.